 The Regional Context Statement (RCS) Policy (e.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) b) identify policies and actions that support the development and implementation of municipal and regional transportation system and demand management strategies, such as parking pricing and supply measures, transit priority measures, ridesharing, and car-sharing programs; The 2041 OCP (see Mobility and Access chapter) identifies such policies and actions, for example, by: supporting the implementation of transit priority measures in congested areas where feasible, facilitating the provision of car-share services around Canada Line stations and promoting ride-sharing. c) identify policies and actions to manage and enhance municipal infrastructure to support transit, multiple-occupancy vehicles, cycling and walking.
 The 2041 OCP (see Mobility and Access chapter) identifies such policies and actions, for example, by improving transit stops, providing bus shelters and benches, expanding the network of bike and rolling paths, and promoting ride sharing programs.
 STRATEGY 5.2 Coordinate land use and transpo STRATEGY 5.2 Coordinate land use and transportation to support the safe and efficient movement of vehicles for passengers, goods and services.
-Role of Municipalities 5.2.3 Adopt Regional Context Statements which: a) identify routes on a map for the safe and efficient movement of goods and service vehicles to, from, and within Urban Centres, Frequent Transit Development Areas, Industrial, Mixed Employment and Agricultural areas, Special Employment Areas, ports, airports, and international border crossings; The 2041 OCP (see Mobility and Access chapter; RCS Map): identifies such routes; identifies such routes; identifies such policies and actions, for example, by, promoting efficient transportation, services and alternatives in the City Centre; improves along arterial roads and in densified shopping centres, bike and rolling paths; promotes working closely with TransLink to implement the Major Road Network (MRN) and Frequent Transit Network (FTN), and co-operation with senior governments. b) identify land use and related policies and actions that support optimizing the efficient movement of vehicles for passengers, Special Employment Areas, goods and services on the Major Road Network, provincial highways, and federal transportation facilities; c) support the development of local and regional transportation system management strategies, such as the provision of information to operators of goods and service vehicles for efficient travel decisions, management of traffic flow using transit priority measures, coordinated traffic signalization, and lane management; The 2041 OCP (see Mobility and Access chapter) supports such strategies, for example, by improving web-based traffic information including real-time displays of traffic conditions, transit priority measures in congested areas where feasible and traffic signal coordination.
+Role of Municipalities 5.2.3 Adopt Regional Context Statements which: a) identify routes on a map for the safe and efficient movement of goods and service vehicles to, from, and within Urban Centres, Frequent Transit Development Areas, Industrial, Mixed Employment Areas, ports, airports, and international border crossings; b) identify land use and related policies and actions that support optimizing the efficient movement of vehicles for passengers, Special Employment Areas, goods and services on the Major Road Network, provincial highways, and federal transportation system management strategies, such as the provision of information to operators of goods and service vehicles for efficient travel decisions, management of traffic flow using transit priority measures.
+Coordinated traffic The 2041 OCP (see Mobility and Access chapter; RCS Map): identifies such routes; identifies such noutes; identifies such policies and actions, for example, by, promoting efficient transportation, services and alternatives in the City Centre; improves along arterial roads and in densified shopping centres, bike and rolling paths; improves along arterial roads and in densified shopping centres, bike and rolling paths; promotes working closely with TransLink to implement the Major Road Network (MRN) and Frequent Transit Network (FTN), and co-operation with senior governments. signalization, and lane management;